HarperFast/harper/README.md

 Enter your company name when prompted **IMPORTANT: you must remember your entry exactly**

 You will then be supplied a fingerprint like so JmLiR4xj60042e9ee22a91956ab630b490b48c083.
-Then navigate to http://harperdb.io/register. in your web browser.
+Then navigate to [HarperDB] (http://harperdb.io/register. in your web browser.)

 You will be asked to enter your company name and fingerprint.